Abaca bract mosaic virus

-Abaca bract mosaic virus (ABrMV) is a plant pathogenic virus of the family Potyviridae.
+Abaca bract mosaic virus (ABrMV) is a plant pathogenic virus.
+It is transmitted by Pentalonia nigronervosa, Aphis gossypii, and Rhopalosiphum maidis.
+The taxonomy is unknown, but it is thought to be a type of Potyvirus.

 Attempts have been made to sequence ABrMV.

 The virus is said to be a significant pathogen of the abaca, along with the Abaca bunchy top virus.

 Banana bract mosaic virus also infects the abaca, but it is unknown whether the two viruses are related.
-Another source describes the main viral pathogens of the abaca as the banana bract mosaic virus and the sugarcane mosaic virus, without mentioning this name at all.